shuai-xu/flink/docs/start/dependencies.md

 **Note on IntelliJ:** To make the applications run within IntelliJ IDEA, the Flink dependencies need to be declared in scope *compile* rather than *provided*.
-Otherwise IntelliJ will not add them to the classpath and the in-IDE execution will fail with a `NoClassDefFountError`.
+Otherwise IntelliJ will not add them to the classpath and the in-IDE execution will fail with a `NoClassDefFoundError`.
 To avoid having to declare the dependency scope as *compile* (which is not recommended, see above), the above linked Java- and Scala project templates use a trick: They add a profile that selectively activates when the application is run in IntelliJ and only then promotes the dependencies to scope *compile*, without affecting